Rte Gineste With Bus

 – Every Wednesday, Friday, Saturday and Sunday in September

-You will have to go to the Cayolle district where you will find a parking lot (be careful, it is not supervised and it is recommended not to leave anything lying around inside the cars).
-The Calanque can be reached by car only during low season and under certain conditions.
+You’ll need to go as far as the Cayolle district, where you’ll find a parking lot (please note that it’s not supervised, and you’re advised not to leave anything lying around inside your car).
+The Calanque is only accessible by car out of season and under certain conditions.

-The Calanque can be reached by car only during low season and under certain conditions.
-You will have to reach the Baumettes neighborhood, just after the prison ( about 1 hour walk from the parking lot.
+The Calanque is only accessible by car out of season and subject to certain conditions (see above).
+You’ll need to get to the Baumettes district, just after the prison (about 1 hour’s walk from the parking lot).

-Since 2022, access to the Calanque de Sugiton has been by reservation only.
+Since 2022, summer access to Calanque de Sugiton has been by reservation only.
+For further information.

-Between 1 June and 30 September, on “red” days, the D141 departmental road, known as the “route des crêtes”, is closed to motorised traffic.
+Between June 1 and September 30, on “red” days, the D141 departmental road known as the “route des crêtes” is closed to motorized traffic.
 This is also the case during extraordinary weather events.
 For these 3 cases, the “mes calanques” mobile application provides real-time information.

 Visit the calanques